Updated on April 27, 2020

 Now that you have that taken care of, click on over to our previous blog post, How to Care For Your Antique Furniture - Our Top 5 Tips, to get some other great tips about everyday furniture care.
 Just make sure to come back!

 There are a number of DIY products you can pick up at your local hardware store or online.
-In this guide I will go over a few of the most widely available, why you shouldn’t use them for antique furniture restoration, and what to use instead.
+In this guide I will go over a few of the most widely available, why you shouldn’t use them for antique furniture repair and restoration, and what to use instead.

 Howard Restor-a-Finish (or, maybe I should have opened a window)